Gasorekibo/alu-shell/io_redirections_and_filters/README.md

-displaying first 10 line of file
+displaying the third line of the file